cchudzicki-ocw-testing/cms.611j-fall-2014/content/pages/instructor-insights/_index.md

 ### Instructor Insights on Assessment

 This course focused on teaching students effective processes and procedures for working as a team on a complex, multi-functional project.
 While it was important for them to deliver projects successfully, we were more interested in helping students learn how to practice and improve their project management and group teamwork skills.
 Their project grades depended heavily on the methods, tools, and processes they used to develop their games, as well as the justification and explanation of the choices they made in organizing their teams and projects.
-We used multiple methods to capture this information, including presentations, written reports, design diaries, project management documentation, and mandatory in-class playtesting sessions.
+We used multiple methods to capture this information, including presentations, written reports, design diaries, project management documentation, and mandatory in-class play testing sessions.

 ## Student Information